RESEARCH STARTER

 Background

-The rate of obesity worldwide has more than doubled between 1980 and 2016.
+The rate of obesity for adults worldwide has more than doubled between 1980 and 2022, while the rate for adolescents in the same time frame has quadrupled.
 A person with a body mass index (BMI) of 25.0 or higher is considered to be overweight, and a BMI of 30.0 or higher is considered to be obese.
-The World Health Organization (WHO) reports that 39 percent of adults worldwide were overweight and 13 percent were obese in 2014.
+A person with a BMI over 40 is considered to be severely obese.
+The World Health Organization (WHO) reported that 43 percent of adults worldwide were overweight and 16 percent were obese in 2022, meaning that one in eight people worldwide were living with obesity.
 Although obesity was once prevalent only in high-income countries, it is now common in low- and middle-income countries as well, and a majority of the world’s population lives in countries where overweight and obesity kills more people than underweight.

 The surge in worldwide obesity rates is fueled by a dietary transition in many nations toward high-calorie foods that contain large amounts of simple carbohydrates, sugars, and fats, combined with an increasingly sedentary lifestyle.
 The National Association to Advance Fat Acceptance (NAAFA) was founded in 1969 as a self-described civil rights organization that, according to its website, "works to eliminate discrimination based on body size and provide fat people with the tools for self-empowerment through advocacy, public education, and support."
 NAAFA’s motto is, "We come in all sizes."